DmitryGubanov/portfolio-backtester/README.md

 x implement new way to get data (typical yahoo way was shut down) (chose to use google)
 x create Trader class to handle trading logic (placing orders, etc.)
 x compare information against known/real data to verify accuracy
-o reimplement withdrawals
-o weird behaviour: withdrawals can lead to negative cash values
 x separate Downloader into Downloader and DataManager classes
 x DataManager feature: option to append to existing data instead of overwriting
 x DataManager feature: fills in gaps (weekends/holidays) in LUT w/ previous last known value - makes code for querying simpler, especially between stocks in markets w/ diff. holidays
-o rewrite Market as a singleton instead of an instantiated class
 o rewrite some methods in Simulator to fit Market and Trader better
+o Simulator should provide the Market to the Trader
+o reimplement withdrawals
 o Stats needs to be reworked completely
-o Simulator should provide the Market to the Trader

 Long-term:

-o (v3) interface (e.g. web)
+o interface (e.g. web)
 o trades based on indicators
 o dynamic portfolio ratios depending on conditions o benchmarks